kylln20/WRO_FE_2023-24/README.md

 &nbsp;

 ### Parking Lot Detection/Management <sub> (Obstacle Challenge) </sub>
+After three laps are completed, we set a timer of two seconds so we stop in the starting section, the car then moves to pass all pillars on the outside to make it easier for the car to park.

-The parking walls are found with magenta colour masks and by searching in three regions of interest that when combined cover the vertical middle of the captured image, again with binary thresholding.
+The parking walls are found with magenta colour masks and by searching in two regions of interest that were used to detect walls, again with LAB thresholding.
 This starts after twelve turns.
-If it is the case that after thirteen turns, the magenta parking lot isn’t detected, then parking mode will start after a magenta contour of the right size reaches a specific Y-coordinate.
+Any time after thirteen turns, parking mode will start after a magenta contour of the right size reaches a specific Y-coordinate in either of the regions of interest.

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/parkingdetection.png" height="300px">

-After 3 laps are completed, we set a timer of 2 seconds so we stop in the starting section, the car then moves to pass all pillars on the outside to make it easier for the car to park.

 Once the magenta parking lot has been found in the left or right region of interest, we delay using time.sleep() based on the detected area to ensure the car doesn't turn too early.